lmfit/asteval/doc/api.rst

    :param show_errors: whether to print error messages or leave them
                        in the :attr:`errors` list.
    :type show_errors:  bool
-   :param raise_errors: whether to reraise exceptions or leave them
+   :param raise_errors: whether to re-raise exceptions or leave them
                        in the :attr:`errors` list.
    :type raise_errors:  bool